-We all want the most protection from our face masks as we prepare to go out into public spaces for our necessary trips to the grocery store or doctor’s appointments.
-Since the COVID-19 virus outbreak began, we have been looking for the best protective materials for us and our loved ones.
+We all want the most protection from our face masks as we prepare to go out into public spaces.
+Whether for trips to the grocery store or doctor’s appointments.
+Since the COVID-19 virus outbreak began, we have been looking for the best protective materials.
+Not only for us but for our loved ones.
 But do masks with an antiviral coating provide more protection than a cloth mask or standard N95 mask?
-The onset of COVID-19 has led to a new industry of masks with seemingly endless options, and you need to know which have your best interests at heart.
-This article will explain what constitutes those advertised as antiviral face mask and what we know about them so far.
+The onset of COVID-19 has led to a new industry of masks.
+A seemingly endless options and you need to know which have your best interests at heart.
+This article will explain what constitutes those advertised as antiviral face masks and what we know about them so far.

 Related: 5 Facts About the COVID-19

 There are many companies now offering masks with new technology that are touted as having an antiviral effect, making it a more effective defense against coronavirus.

 A standard cloth mask has at least two layers of tightly woven fabric.
 They are meant to provide a barrier against respiratory droplets from getting in or out.
 So, what makes a mask advertised as “antiviral” different?
 These masks have the same protective measures as standard as half face masks, but have added some other features.